definaa2412/Tweet-Emotion-Detection/README.md

 </div>

-  From the output above, mostly the metric value is good.
+  From the output above, mostly the metric value is pretty good.
 Although, the precision and recall for class 1 ("surprise") is a bit off good because it has less data when compared to other classes.